-World Oceans Day, declared by the United Nations as a day to recognize the major role that oceans play in everyday life, passed us quietly on June 8 this year.
-More immediate needs have dominated activists’ attention, and rightfully so.
+World Oceans Day, declared by the United Nations as a day to recognize the major role that oceans play in everyday life, passed us quietly on June 8 last year.
+More immediate needs dominated activists’ attention, and rightfully so.

-But protecting the ocean doesn’t take place on a single day and it need not detract from our equity and justice efforts.
+But protecting the ocean doesn’t take place on a single day or a single year and it need not detract from our equity and justice efforts.
 Environmental quality and social and economic equity intersect and support each other in significant ways.

 World Oceans Day